Are city directories a part of your genealogy toolbox?

 This final directory example (below) I am sharing with you is from the 1930 Rochester directory.
 By this time, Israel is dead, but note his widow Dora is listed.
 This directory entry can be used to narrow down a death date.

-On another note, notice the other Lisson family members noted.
+On another note, notice the other Lisson family members listed.
 The married males’ wives are listed in parentheses.
 Directories can be a source for finding an ancestor’s spouse!

 Now that I have convinced you of the value of researching city directories, let’s find them!
 As with other records, what is available will vary by state and time period.
 Check out these sources.